Jean28518/libre-workspace/docs/source/modules/linux_client.rst

 Linux Client User Sync
 **********************

-The Libre Workspace Project provides a script to sync users from the Libre Workspace Portal to the Linux client.
+The Libre Workspace Project provides a script to sync users and libre workspace groups from the Libre Workspace Portal to the Linux client.
 These properties are synced:

 - Username
+- Display name
 - Password
 - Activation status
 - User id (uid) (starting at 10000)
 - Administrator status
+- Groups

 At the moment there is no two factor authentication support for login at a client.
 So a user will only need his normal libre workspace password to log in.